 Toxins and plastics ingested by fish or sea creatures pass through the food chain, as the garbage keeps piling— some of it beneath the water’s surface!
 Did you know that halfway between New Zealand and Chile lies the uninhabited Henderson Island which tops the “polluted by plastics” list?
 As of 2018, this World Heritage site witnessed a whopping 18 tons of plastic debris -- close to 40 million tons of junk washed up by several continents, and also lying broken down in particles below the white sand.

 "Oceans of Plastic" builds upon green initiatives for World Environment Day, June 5th, 2018, whose theme is "Beat Plastic Pollution".
 It also supports "Makers of the Deep", a week-long Learning Theater event designed for the Hollingworth Center summer science campers who will play the roles of activist, oceanographer, marine biologist, and ocean engineer.

 This display incorporates research, narrative journey, children’s books, and practical ideas for addressing the pressing problem of plastic.

-Eagle and Bear: Something More Than Intelligence, late August-September
+Bear and Eagle: Something More Than Intelligence, late August through mid-October

 In Dostoyevsky’s Crime and Punishment, protagonist and impoverished ex-law student Rodion Raskolnikov speculates about Pyotr Petrovich, a wealthy, but villainous lawyer, saying ’It takes something more than intelligence to act intelligently.'
 Petrovich enjoys making women suffer (prime example, a “trophy wife” dependent on his finances), while Raskolnikov murders a female pawnbroker for money, and is then exiled to Serbia where he experiences mental and spiritual rebirth.